Canva Review — All the Pros and Cons

 Canva Docs lets you use all of Canva’s design tools, templates, brand kits and stock visuals when creating a document, giving you a quick way to create attractive, on-brand content that ‘pops’ off the page or screen.

-(There are around 550 templates available that are specifically for creating documents with — these include project proposal, press release, style guide and student journal templates).
+There are over 1,400 Canva templates available that are specifically for creating documents with — these include project proposal, press release, style guide and student journal templates.

-Although you could technically create similar documents with tools like Microsoft Word or Google Docs, the process for doing so would arguably take a lot longer and you’d need to source all the imagery for your documents outside of the applications themselves.
+Although you could technically create similar documents using tools like Microsoft Word or Google Docs, the process for doing so would arguably take a lot longer, and you’d need to source all the imagery for your documents outside of the applications themselves.

 That said, Canva Docs is not yet a substitute for a professional desktop publishing app — try inserting a table of contents, advanced markup or page numbers into a Canva document and you’ll find out why!

-But Canva Docs does offer something unique that you won’t always find in traditional desktop publishing apps: its new ‘Magic Write’ tool.
+But Canva Docs does offer something that you won’t always find in traditional desktop publishing apps: a new ‘Magic Write’ tool.
 This is an ‘AI-powered’ text generator that Canva claims can automatically create the content for your document — you give it an article or paragraph title and let it come up with the copy for you.
+In fact, you can even give it instructions regarding a ‘brand voice’ to use (i.e., a writing style that is consistent with your corporate tone of voice).

 Testing the Magic Write feature